 Geronimo and 341 Chiricahua Apaches are transferred to Fort Sill, OK where they live in villages around the post.

 Chief Nana dies at Fort Sill (OK) at the age of 96.
 Despite the fact that he was half blind and crippled from arthritis most of his adult life, he had the longest, and perhaps deadliest fighting career of any of the more famous Apache warriors.

 Geronimo, with permission from the War Department, appears as a celebrity at the St. Louis World Fair where, for money, he signs autographs and sells bows and arrows.

-Geronimo, “the worst Indian who ever lived”, leads President Theodore Roosevelt’s Inaugural Parade.
+Geronimo, once referred to as “the worst Indian who ever lived”, leads President Theodore Roosevelt’s Inaugural Parade.

 Despite his many petitions, Geronimo is never allowed to return to the land of his birth.
 He later regrets his surrender and claims the U.S violated the terms he had agreed to.
 After 23 years as a prisoner of war, Geronimo dies of pneumonia at Fort Sill, Oklahoma, where he is buried.

 Arizona Territory becomes the 48thstate in the Union.

 The Chiricahuas’ status as prisoners of war is lifted.
 Of the 498 original prisoners, only 271 survived their 27-year ordeal.
 The Chiricahuas are given the choice of accepting lands north of Fort Sill or sharing a reservation with Mescalero Apaches in New Mexico.
 For most, the decision is wrenching.